antoniocasero/ACPReminder/README.md

 @property (nonatomic, assign) BOOL randomMessage;
 ```

 This property controls how the messages are selected from the array.
-If the flag is YES, the message will be selected from the array randomly, if the flag is NO, sequentially (by default).
+If the attribute is YES, the message will be selected from the array randomly, if the flag is NO, sequentially (by default).

 ```
 @property (nonatomic, assign) BOOL circularTimePeriod;
 ```

-The array of time periods is sequential, if the falg is set to YES when the last element is taken, the next one will be the first element.
+The array of time periods is sequential, if the attribute is set to YES when the last element is taken, the next one will be the first element.
 Otherwise it will keep the last element.

 </br>

-But remember, with great power comes great responsibility.
+**Remember**, with great power comes great responsibility.
 You know what I mean..

 </br>